 Undercooking eggplant is the most common mistake people make when preparing eggplant recipes.

-Cooking eggplant thoroughly takes a bit of time which is why for this recipe, the eggplant is cooked first then added back into to stir fry everything together.
+Cooking eggplant thoroughly takes some time which is why for this recipe, the eggplant is cooked first then added back into to stir fry everything together.

 Undercooked eggplant can be very spongy and unpleasant to eat, so make sure to cook the eggplant properly!